How big of a problem is mobile supply chain device theft?

 How Trustonic can help

 At Trustonic, we have created such a solution for mobile operators who are committed to protecting their investment.
-By utilising our cloud-based Telecoms Platform, operators can move to fully lock down smartphones that have been stolen, thus rendering them unusable and removing their resale value as a result.
+By utilising our cloud-based device locking platform, operators can move to fully lock down smartphones that have been stolen, thus rendering them unusable and removing their resale value as a result.

 Crucially, the Platform can also be used to manage and control devices in countries where IMEI blacklisting is not enforced, ensuring that criminal organisations are not able to exploit these gaps in the defence.